 Diwali is celebrated all over India during the autumn season(October).
 The festival of lights is the celebration of the victory of light over darkness, good over evil, or knowledge over ignorance.
 Diwali is the most luminous festival of the year.
 The five-day festivals are the most fun and joyous festivals of the year.

 Indian legends claim Diwali was celebrated to mark the return of Lord Ram after 14 years of exile imposed on him by his father.
 It is said that the citizens of Ram Rajya were in great distress imposed by the evil Ravan.
-So the citizens lit lamps to welcome Ram their saviour against Ravana the evil.Ram frees his citizens from the evil Ravan.
+So the citizens lit lamps to welcome Ram their savior against Ravana the evil.Ram frees his citizens from the evil Ravan.
 So Diwali is celebrated as reliving the victory of good over evil.

 The arrangements and poojas of the celebration last for five days.
-The homes, shops and offices are prepared by cleaning, decorating and renovating the spaces.
+The homes, shops, and offices are prepared by cleaning, decorating, and renovating the spaces.
 It is similar to clearing away all the unwanted stuff and preparing the spaces for a fresh new start.
-The religious texts also remind us to clean our heart and head of negative thoughts during the Diwali festival and let the light of knowledge and positivity show the way to a prosperous year ahead.
+The religious texts also remind us to clean our hearts and head of negative thoughts during the Diwali festival and let the light of knowledge and positivity show the way to a prosperous year ahead.